shres-b/price_compare/README.md

 * Implement a command-line interface (CLI) for easier user interaction.
 * Add email or notification features to alert users when prices change.

-**Let me know if you'd like assistance with any of these potential improvements!**